Santhosh-KS/spookfish/cpp/doc/ProjectReport.md

 Once you hit the play button, lot of things happen behind the scene.
 To start with, the Youtube url which you give in the search bar, is not playable as is.
 We need to find the original content URL.
 Some times it is called RTP playable URL of the original content.

-To get the RTP content of the video, I've written some python code and used some python modules to achive the same.
+To get the playable RTP url of the video.
+I've written some python code and used some python modules to achive the same.
 You can find all the details in my [github link](https://github.com/Santhosh-KS/spookfish).

 ![Step-2](https://github.com/Santhosh-KS/ImageStorage/blob/master/ProjectReport/2.png?raw=true)

 Now you are all set.
 There will be some basic validation on the URL.
 For this demo purpose, UI only takes in youtube URL.
 This could be changed to any other video source.
 You can even download the video and give it as input.
 But that is not the purpose of the Web Application tool.
+You can also build the VidoeAnalyser as a standalone application and use it to work as a Desktop like standalone application.
+This is as simple as commenting one line in `CMakeLists` file.

 Like any Video player you get some very nice options
 - play